Looking after yourself

 Contraception and fertility

-If you can have sex, you may need to use certain types of contraception to protect your partner or avoid pregnancy for a time.
+If you can have sex, you may need to use certain types of contraception for a time.
 Your doctor will explain what precautions to take.
 They will also tell you if treatment will affect your fertility permanently or temporarily.
 If having children is important to you, discuss the options with your doctor before starting treatment.

 For more on this, see Fertility and cancer.

 Surgery is stressful, tiring and upsetting, and this may strain relationships.
 Give yourself time to adjust to what’s happening, and do the same for those around you.
 It may help to discuss your feelings with each other.

 Work and money